-In December 2010, immediately prior to Targa's initial public offering, Sajet Resources LLC ("Sajet") was spun-off from Targa.
-At the time, certain directors and officers of Targa were directors and officers of Sajet.
-The current directors of Sajet are Matthew J. Meloy, Jennifer R. Kneale, Robert M. Muraro, and Regina L. Gregory, who are also executive officers of Targa.
-The current executive officers of Sajet are Matthew J. Meloy, Robert M. Muraro, Jennifer R. Kneale, Regina L. Gregory and Julie H. Boushka, who are also executive officers of Targa.
-The primary assets of Sajet are real property.
-Sajet also holds (i) an ownership interest in Floridian Natural Gas Storage Company, LLC through a December 2016 merger with Tesla Resources LLC and (ii) an ownership interest in Allied CNG Ventures LLC.
-Former holders of our pre-IPO common equity, including certain of our current and former executives, managers and directors collectively own an 18% interest in Sajet.
-We hold three outstanding promissory notes from Sajet in the principal amounts of \$9.9 million, \$0.5 million and \$0.2 million.
-The interest rate on each of the promissory notes accrues at the prime rate plus six percent annum.
+In December 2010, immediately prior to Targa's initial public offering, Sajet Resources LLC ("Sajet") was spun-off, in part, from Targa to persons who were common equity holders in Targa at such time (the "Pre-IPO Holders").
+Sajet's assets were comprised of various non-core assets which were not considered to be central to the business which Targa was taking public.
+The directors of Sajet were Matthew J. Meloy, Jennifer R. Kneale, Robert M. Muraro, and Gerald R. Shrader, who are also executive officers of Targa.
+The executive officers of Sajet were Matthew J. Meloy, Robert M. Muraro, Jennifer R. Kneale, Gerald R. Shrader and Julie H. Boushka, who are also executive officers of Targa.
+The primary assets of Sajet at the time of the Consolidation Transaction (as defined below) consisted of cash and interests in real property.
+The Pre-IPO Holders, including certain of our current and former executives, managers and directors, collectively owned a 17% interest in Sajet (the "Minority Interest").